 - Take the first stitch on needle two (not the one you just moved) over the stitch you just moved from needle one

 - Move it over and off.
 You made a decrease.

 - You added an extra stitch so you don’t lose your original stitch count

 Here’s a video tutorial by Emily from Blue Mouse Knits.

-How To Join In The Round After Knitting Flat
+How To Join The Round After Knitting Flat

 Knit flat, transfer to double points, and knit in the round.
 The only inconvenience is seaming the split edge after finishing your project.
 It works best for small things, like socks, a hat, or baby items.
 Here’s a video explaining how.

-How Do You Add A New Ball Of Yarn When Knitting In The Round?
+How Do You Add A New Ball Of Yarn In Circular Knitting?

 The last stitch of the old ball and the first stitch of the new ball is knit as one.
 Together, knit a stitch and drop the old ball.
 This prevents holes.
 Here’s a great tutorial by B.Hooked.